mholtkamp/octave/Documentation/Lua/Nodes/3D/Primitive3D.md

 ### GetMass
 Get the mass of the node.
 Used for physics simulation only.

-Sig: `mass = Primtive3D:GetMass()`
+Sig: `mass = Primitive3D:GetMass()`
  - Ret: `number mass` Physical mass
 ---
 ### GetLinearDamping
 Get the linear damping of the node.
-Use by physics simulation to control how the nodes linear velocity should change over time.
+Used by physics simulation to control how the node's linear velocity should change over time.

 Sig: `linearDamping = Primitive3D:GetLinearDamping()`
  - Ret: `number linearDamping` Linear damping
 ---
 ### GetAngularDamping
 Get the angular damping of the node.
-Use by physics simulation to control how the nodes angular velocity should change over time.
+Used by physics simulation to control how the node's angular velocity should change over time.

 Sig: `angularDamping = Primitive3D:GetAngularDamping()`
  - Ret: `number angularDamping` Angular damping